 - Number of symbols ($) used in tweet

-This particular information along with additional data was collected were fed into SQL database.
+This particular information, along with additional data, was collected and fed into the SQL database.
 Following is a detailed result of this study.

-You might be aware of the fact that social authority has a huge role to play in your tweets.
-Your position and your status in society, or at least as far as social media is concerned, determine the probability of your tweet to get a re-tweet.
-Following figure shows, if you’re a powerful figure, how your tweets will get favorites and re-tweets.
+You might be aware of the fact that social authority has a huge role to play on Twitter.
+Your position and your status in society, or at least as far as social media is concerned, determine the probability of your tweet to be retweeted.

-2. Impact of Images on Tweets, Retweets, and Favorites
+Impact of Images on Tweets, Retweets, and Likes

 Media’s impact on behaviors is undeniable.
-No matter where it is used, people tend to follow what they see, rather than listen or read.
-On social platforms, like facebook, the impact of media (even a small image) makes a huge difference on posts.
-Same is the case on Twitter where a tweet with image drives increased engagement.
-It leads to some other questions, like:
+No matter where it is used, people tend to follow what they see and listen to, rather than what they read.
+On social platforms, like Facebook, for example, the impact of media (even a small image or emoji) makes a huge difference on the post’s performance.

-- Can we calculate how much of an impact does an image oriented tweet have?
+- Can we calculate how much of an impact a tweet with images has?

-- How much does it change with respect to social authority levels?
+- How much does the impact change when correlated with social authority levels?

-The following figure shows that a tweet with an image, your chances of getting a retweet, increase by 38% and there are 36% more chances of getting at least one favorite.
+The following graph shows that when you post a tweet with an image, your chances of getting a retweet, increase by 38% and there are 36% more chances of getting at least one like.

 - If you place yourself in Moderate Social Authority Level, where chances of getting a retweet on a tweet without an image are just above 20% (on average), you will have 60% (on average) chances of getting a retweet.

-- Chances of getting retweets on tweets without image increase in high social authority level as well, projecting a tweet with 70% social authority to nearly 95%.
-If you’re at this level, you can increase your social authority with the help of tweets with images.
+- Chances of getting retweets on tweets without image increase in High Social Authority Level as well, projecting a tweet with 70% social authority to nearly 95%.
+If you’re at this level, you can increase your social authority even further with the help of tweets with images.

-3. Images Generate 5x More Retweets and 4x More Favorites
+Conclusion 1: Images Generate 5x More Retweets and 4x More Likes

-In lower levels, your chances of generating re-tweets and favorites are more than double.
+In lower social authority levels, your chances of generating retweets and likes more than double when you add images.
 That’s not it.
-You can work on it to do better than just one Re-tweet or favorite.
+You can work on it to do better than just one retweet or like.

-The question of how images build upon re-tweets on lower authority levels is answered in the following figure.
-The y-axis (vertical axis) shows the number of times a re-tweet is more likely to occur on an image-based tweet.
-With the increase of authority within the same level, the chances of getting a re-tweet diminish.
+The question of how images build upon retweets on lower authority levels is answered in the following graphic.
+The y-axis (vertical axis) shows the number of times a retweet is more likely to occur on an image-based tweet.
+With the increase of authority within the same level, the chances of getting a retweet diminish.

-In the same way, you can see the gain in favorites generated by tweets with images.
-Y-axis (vertical axis) shows the number of times favorites can occur on an image based tweet.
-With a slight difference in low authority level, the graph is diminishing right towards the end.
+In the same way, you can see the gain in likes generated by tweets with images.
+Y-axis (vertical axis) shows the number of times likes can occur on a tweet with visuals.
+With a slight difference in low authority levels, the graph is diminishing right towards the end.

 At lower levels, the chances are that a tweet with an image can generate more than 5x retweets (maximum is 9x) at the lowest social authority level.

 It must be quite encouraging for you if you’re in the low social authority level.
 You can generate up to 14x the number of likes and dramatically increase the average engagement rate of your tweets with just adding images to your.

-Concluding this part, it is important that your tweets should be aligned with your content; otherwise, you will not be able to reach your estimated target.

 Relevant images always evoke an initial emotional response, and backed with the proper content, they can significantly boost Twitter engagement.
 Such an increase is a result of a calculated approach from skilled content marketers who know how to improve results and increase brand recognition with the help of images.

-4. Engagement is Largely Based on Retweets and Favorites
+Engagement is Largely Based on Retweets and Likes

-As seen in above-mentioned section, engagement is all about getting re-tweets and favorites to the tweets.
-On Twitter, 36% of the observed tweets receive at least one re-tweet, while 43% of them receive at least one favorite.
+As seen in the previous section, engagement is all about getting retweets and likes.
+On Twitter, 36% of the observed tweets receive at least one retweet, while 43% of them receive at least one like.
 On the other hand, if you’re thinking about getting replies, you’re talking about 0.7% of all the tweets that actually get them.

 Character Count of The Tweets

-- That tweets that are longer, up to 140 characters have increased the likelihood of getting at least one retweet or at least one favorite.
+- Tweets that are between 200-240 characters have an increased likelihood of 14.5% at getting at least one retweet or at least one like.

-- Tweets below 40 characters have more than 20% chances of getting a retweet, and more than 30% chances of getting at least one favorite.
+- Tweets below 100 characters have about 7-80% chances of getting a retweet, and about 30% chances of getting at least one like.

 - Tweets ranging from 100 to 200 characters have around 11-12% chances of getting a retweet or like, with the exception of tweets in the 160-180 zone, where the chances increase to over 14.5%.

 Use of Hashtags

-However, that’s what people have not been following too well.
-The analysis shows that Hashtags create a moderate difference in the probability of re-tweets or favorites.
+Our analysis shows that hashtags create a moderate difference in the probability of retweets or likes.

-Following graph indicates that hashtags increase chances of re-tweets by 17% and that of favorites, by 10%.
+The following graph demonstrates that hashtags increase chances of re-tweets by 17% and that of likes, by 10%.